Video editing is part of your life. It almost feels like breathing, sleeping, or eating. It’s something you just do as a creator.

 - Pin text to a fixed spot in your video.
 After taking a video, add text, then tap it and hold.
-Use the slider bar at the bottom of the screen to scroll through the video to find where you want to pin the text.
+Use the slider bar at the bottom of the screen to scroll through the social video content to find where you want to pin the text.
 Move the text and tap Pin.

 - Type @, then enter someone’s username to mention them.